 Special Response Team

-While the goal of every Law Enforcement Officer is to save lives and de-escalate the potential for violence, there are times when a violent suspect must be prevented from killing innocent victims or bystanders.
+While the goal of every law enforcement officer is to save lives and de-escalate the potential for violence, there are times when a violent suspect must be prevented from killing innocent victims or bystanders.
 SRT marksmen are highly trained and disciplined to make precision rifle shots at several hundred yards away.
-The team also utilizes 'less lethal' weapons such as the Taser, less lethal ammunition, and various chemical agents, all employed to prevent the use of police firearms.
+The team also utilizes 'less lethal' weapons such as the Taser, less lethal ammunition, and various chemical agents - all employed to prevent the use of police firearms.

-The tactical team has the responsibility of answering to sensitive, potentially life-threatening situations utilizing specialized equipment and tactics to resolve them in as peaceful a manner as possible.
+This tactical team has the responsibility of answering to sensitive, potentially life-threatening situations utilizing specialized equipment and tactics to resolve them in as peaceful a manner as possible.
 This responsibility requires a great deal of training and readiness.
 Some situations may include: high-risk search and arrest warrant service, hostage rescue, and building searches for dangerous suspects.

 The unit is prepared to assume full control of specific tactical situations which, by nature, would be considered excessively dangerous and complex or that would require the use of a specialized team effort, rather than independent action by individual deputies.

 The SRT consists of a team commander, team leader, assistant team leader.
 The remaining team members make up entry personnel, perimeter personnel, and a marksmen team.
 The Faulkner County Sheriff's Office maintains trained hostage/crisis negotiators in a separately assigned function.
 The tactical team trains regularly in special weapons and tactics.
 The team also trains with other tactical units associated with fellow law enforcement agencies throughout Faulkner County.